-We only provide a warranty if the device is installed and used as described in the Operating Instructions.
-The device is equipped with security mechanisms to protect it against any inadvertent changes to the device settings.
-IT security measures in line with operators' security standards and designed to provide additional protection for the device and device data transfer must be implemented by the operators themselves.
+The manufacturer warranty is valid only if the product is installed and used as described in the Operating Instructions.
+The product is equipped with security mechanisms to protect it against any inadvertent changes to the settings.

+IT security measures, which provide additional protection for the product and associated data transfer, must be implemented by the operators themselves in line with their security standards.